epfldata/sc-public/relation-dsl/README.md

 It takes as input a `Rep[Schema]` and returns a `Schema` (notice: not a `Rep[Schema]`) if successful; otherwise `None.` For it to the extractor to be successful, every part of the schema has to be a constant.

-Having static `Schema`s is useful because we can now associate them with tailored record types that more efficiently store and access the fields.
+Having static `Schema`s is useful because we can now associate them with tailored record types that more efficiently store and access row data.
 Creating a record type is done through the `__new[Rec](fields)` function, and can be used with a special syntax inside of quasiquotes.
 In the same transformation, we also _lower_ the representation of relations to simple arrays (see the [list tutorial](../list-dsl) for more info on lowerings).